-This mode allows for a simple on/off ignition switch functionality.
-To power up the PM100 unit, turn the ignition to ON position.
-This state then checks to see that the brake switch is active and only one of /FORWARD and /REVERSE switches is active.
+This state checks to see that both /FORWARD and /REVERSE switches are inactive.
+Once both switches are in the acceptable state, it then waits for one of the switches to become active.
 If both switches, /FORWARD and /REVERSE, are active, the state shall declare a FWD_RVS_INVALID_STATE_FAULT.